Bring your event to life with visually rich designs

 These days, people use their smartphones as their primary devices.
 This is because they make things more convenient.
 Furthermore, most companies now have their own mobile apps.
 So, they’ll also prefer to attend online events using the relevant phone app. vFairs allows hosts to create exclusive event apps.
 Then, event attendees can simply register and log in without breaking out their laptops or PCs.

-Since most agile businesses have adopted remote work, it is unlikely that they will fully go back to offices even after the pandemic is over.
-The same applies to online events.
+Since most agile businesses have adopted remote work, there’s a strong chance that virtual or hybrid will be preferred in 2023 as well.
 Now, people realize the advantages of virtual platforms and may not want to shift back to old ways.

 So, virtual and hybrid events are very well the future of large-scale and even small-scale events.